stateless-minds/cyber-stasis/README.md

 ![Logo](./assets/logo.png)

 Cyber Stasis is an economic simulator in the form of a free fictional game based on global real-time demand and supply.
+It's a pure market system focused on efficiency of distribution.
+Everything that we measure with money can be measured by a ratio between supply and demand.
+The goal of the system is to make sure that all needs are met to the best extent possible.
+There is a personal reputation index based on that which measures your contributions to society.

 ## How to Play